 4.3.
 Oldchain Datasets / Deleted Vol

 Oldchain datasets are old backup chains that are kept for archival purposes.
 If the inverse chain is broken, an "oldchain" is created.
-In Figure 7, the size column lists the size of the chain, and "Base" lists the "referred" size of the base image.
+In Figure 7, the "Offsite Storage Used" column lists the size of the chain, and the "Offsite Base Size" column lists the "referred" size of the base image.